-Click on Devices and Printers and select the printer that has a stuck print job.
+- Click on Devices and Printers and select the printer that has a stuck print job.

 - A window with the list of print jobs will appear.
 Select the print job you want to cancel or delete.
 Right-click to open the drop-down and select cancel document.
 If you want to cancel the entire print queue, then go PRINTER tab, right-click and select cancel all documents.

 Restart the print spooler service

 Print spooler service manages all print jobs on Windows 10 computers.
 If due for any reason, the print spooler service is stuck running you might face printing problems or print job stuck printing.
-In such cases start or restart the print spooler service helps resolve the issue.
+In such cases start or restarting the print spooler service helps resolve the issue.

 - Press Keyboard shortcut Windows + R, type services.msc and click ok,

 - This will open the Windows services console,

-- Scroll down and locate print spooler service,
+- Scroll down and locate the print spooler service,

 - Check its status (If running) then right-click print spooler service select restart,

 - Well if the print spooler service is not started you need to start the service and change its startup type automatic,

 - Restart your PC and check if your problem is solved or not.

 Clear the Print Queue Manually

 Whenever you sent print jobs to the printer a file is created in Windows.
 And if due to some reason these files become corrupt you might encounter problems printing documents.
 To properly reset your printing environment, delete these print job files manually and restart both the computer and the printer.

 - First of all, Switch the printer off.

 - Press Keyboard shortcut Windows + S, type services.msc and hit the enter key.

 - This will open the Windows services console, scroll down and locate Print Spooler.

 - Right-click Print Spooler service and select the Stop button to disable Print Spooler.

-- Now Open File Explorer using keyboard shortcut Windows + E
+- Now Open File Explorer using the keyboard shortcut Windows + E

 - Go to C:\Windows\System32\spool\PRINTERS.
 You’ll find the folder that contains a log of documents on the print queue.